-[TR SOMEIP 00240] [Service status shall be defined as up or down as well as required and released:
+[TR_SOMEIP_00240] [Service status shall be defined as up or down as well as required and released:

-- A service status of up shall mean that a service instance is available; thus, it can be accessed using the communication method specified and is able to fulfil its specified function. - A service status of down shall mean the opposite of the service status up. - A service status of required shall mean that service instance is needed by another software component in the system to function. - A service status of released shall mean the opposite of the service status required. - The combination of service status up/down with required/released shall be support.
+- A service status of up shall mean that a service instance is available; thus, it is accessible using the communication method specified and is able to fulfil its specified function. - A service status of down shall mean the opposite of the service status up. - A service status of required shall mean that service instance is needed by another software component in the system to function. - A service status of released shall mean the opposite of the service status required.

+• The combination of service status up/down with required/released shall be supported.
 Four different valid combinations shall exist (up+required, up+released, down+required, down+released).

-[TR SOMEIP 00241] [The Service Discovery Interface shall inform local software components about the status of remote services (up/down).
+[TR_SOMEIP_00241] [The Service Discovery Interface shall inform local software components about the status of remote services (up/down). |

-[TR_SOMEIP_00242] [The Service Discovery Interface shall offer the option to local software component to require or release a remote service instance.
+[TR_SOMEIP_00242] [The Service Discovery Interface shall offer the option to local software component to require or release a remote service instance.]

-[TR_SOMEIP_00243] [The Service Discovery Interface shall inform local software components of the require/release status of local services.
+[TR_SOMEIP_00243] [The Service Discovery Interface shall inform local software components of the require/release status of local services.]

-[TR SOMEIP 00244] [The Service Discovery Interface shall offer the option to local software component to set a local service status (up/down).
+[TR_SOMEIP_00244] [The Service Discovery Interface shall offer the option to local software component to set a local service status (up/down).]

-[TR SOMEIP 00245] Eventgroup status shall be defined in the same way the service status is defined.
+[TR_SOMEIP_00245] [Eventgroup status shall be defined in the same way the service status is defined.]

-[TR SOMEIP 00246] [Service Discovery shall be used to turn on/off the events and notification events of a given eventgroup.
+[TR_SOMEIP_00246] [Service Discovery shall be used to turn on/off the events and notification events of a given eventgroup.
 Only if another ECU requires an eventgroup the events and notification events of this eventgroup are sent.
-(See Subscribe Event Group). |
+(See Subscribe Event Group).]

-[TR SOMEIP 00247] [The Service Discovery shall be informed of link-up and linkdown events of logical, virtual, and physical communication interfaces that the Service Discovery is bound to.
+[TR_SOMEIP_00247] [The Service Discovery shall be informed of link-up and link-down events of logical, virtual, and physical communication interfaces that the Service Discovery is bound to.]